zxdb/ZXDB/README.md

 Local file links starting with `/pub/sinclair/` refer to content previously available at the Original WorldOfSpectrum archive.
 These files are currently accessible from [Archive.org](https://archive.org/) mirror at https://archive.org/download/World_of_Spectrum_June_2017_Mirror/World%20of%20Spectrum%20June%202017%20Mirror.zip/World%20of%20Spectrum%20June%202017%20Mirror/sinclair/

+Local file links starting with `/nvg/sinclair/` refer to content previously available at the ftp.nvg.unit.no archive.
+These files are currently accessible from [Archive.org](https://archive.org/) mirror at https://archive.org/download/mirror-ftp-nvg/Mirror_ftp_nvg.zip/sinclair/

 Local file links starting with `/zxdb/sinclair/` refer to content added afterwards.
 These files are currently stored at https://spectrumcomputing.co.uk/zxdb/sinclair/